iamwizzdom/slideWiz/README.md

 - `desc` - This takes the slide description, if not needed use a boolean 'false'

-- `button` - This takes an object with 5 attributes which defines the button, if not needed use a boolean 'false'.
+- `button` - This takes an object with 3 attributes which defines the button, if not needed use a boolean 'false'.
+      1. text - This takes the button title
+      2. url - This takes a url you want the button to direct to when clicked
+      3. class - This takes a CSS class name

 > However, any of the button object attributes that are not needed should also be set to false